Background

 Broken Hill regeneration area 1936

-Pastoralists commenced seizing the Baaka (also known as the Darling River) and the extensive plains and low ranges of arid western New South Wales from approximately 1840.
-The First Nations communities of these regions, which included the Barkandji nation, were forcibly dispossessed of their homelands.
+Pastoralists commenced seizing the Baaka (Darling River) and extensive plains and low ranges of arid, far western New South Wales (NSW) from approximately 1840.
+The Barkandji nation and other regional First Nations communities were forcibly dispossessed of their homelands.

-Communities were confined to government reserves, frequently experiencing harsh conditions and ongoing discrimination (OEH 2021).
-For many decades strict state control over individuals and families was imposed by New South Wales state legislation, the Aborigines Protection Act 1909.
-After a protracted seventeen year administrative and legal process, the Barkandji, including the Wilyakali community of the Broken Hill region, were awarded Native Title rights to their homelands in 2015.
+The dispossessed Aboriginal communities were confined to government reserves, frequently experiencing harsh conditions and ongoing discrimination (OEH 2021).
+For many decades, strict state control of individuals and families was imposed by New South Wales state legislation, the Aborigines Protection Act 1909.
+After a protracted seventeen year administrative and legal process, Barkandji people, including the Wilyakali community of the Broken Hill region, were awarded Native Title rights to their homelands in 2015.

-As was the case in South Australia, by ca.1900 vast expanses of the indigenous saltbush (Atriplex spp.) and Mulga (Acacia aneura) vegetation communities of the west had been destroyed and the land degraded, predominantly due to pastoral industry overstocking practices.
-Constant exploitation of timber resources, plus exotic fauna species’ impacts (particularly rabbits and goats), also contributed to the destruction of the vegetation.
-Extended dry periods, a feature of the arid climate, impeded vegetation recovery.
-Large areas of the regional landscapes, including the environs of Broken Hill, the major western New South Wales city, had been reduced to barren, eroded wastes by approximately 1900 (Ardill 2017).
+By ca.1900, vast areas of the far western NSW indigenous saltbush (Atriplex spp.) and Mulga (Acacia aneura) vegetation communities had been degraded or even destroyed, predominantly due to pastoral industry overstocking practices.
+Constant exploitation of timber resources by pastoralists and mining companies, and grazing by exotic fauna species, particularly rabbits and goats, contributed to the destruction of the vegetation.
+The arid climate featured extended dry periods that impeded vegetation recovery.
+Vast expanses of the regional landscapes had been largely reduced to barren, eroded wastes by approximately 1900 (Ardill 2023).

-Due to the degraded condition of the surrounding countryside, soil-drifts and dust storms regularly afflicted the residents of Broken Hill.
-Albert Morris, a mining assayer and resident of the city, was determined to address this issue, by restoring a protective cover of indigenous vegetation to the bare, destabilised soils.
+Established in the 1880s, western NSW mining centre, Broken Hill, had acquired a population of approximately 30,000 people by the 1930s.
+Due to the degraded condition of the surrounding countryside and city outskirts, soil-drifts and dust storms regularly afflicted the city’s residents.
+Mining assayer, resident and conservationist, Albert Morris, was determined to address this issue, by restoring a protective cover of indigenous vegetation to the city’s perimeters.

-However, it is well documented that Morris closely studied and delighted in the evolved biological qualities of the regional ecosystems, and this factor also strongly motivated his interest in their restoration.
+Morris delighted in and closely studied the biological qualities of the regional ecosystems, and this interest also motivated his restoration aspirations (McDonald in Jordan III, Lubick 2011).
 He was distressed by the degradation of the beautiful arid landscapes, the widespread loss of indigenous plant communities and the resultant indigenous fauna extinctions.
-He also perceived the need to reform the environmentally unsustainable pastoral industry (Ardill 2017).
+He also perceived the need to reform the environmentally unsustainable pastoral industry (Ardill 2023).

-Confronted by a conservation management vacuum, in 1936 Albert Morris initiated the Broken Hill regeneration area project, another historical Australian degraded area repair project that featured many of the principles of contemporary ecological restoration practice.
-The regeneration area project successfully utilised an innovative stock exclosure technique and natural regeneration concepts (not irrigation and planting, a common misunderstanding) to restore a wide range of the local indigenous flora species and high levels of ecological functioning to hundreds of hectares of wasted terrain around western Broken Hill (Ardill 2017).
+Confronted by a conservation management vacuum at government level, in 1936 Albert Morris initiated the Broken Hill regeneration area project, an historical Australian degraded area repair project that featured principles of the contemporary natural area restoration practice, ecological restoration.
+The regeneration area project successfully utilised an innovative stock exclosure technique and natural regeneration concepts to restore a wide range of locally indigenous flora species and high levels of ecological functioning to hundreds of hectares of wasted terrain around western Broken Hill.
+Use of these restoration techniques reflected Morris’s deep botanical and ecological knowledge.
+Irrigation and direct planting played only a small role in the project (Ardill 2023).

 Residents and government officials were amazed by the dramatic revegetation outcomes.
-Threatening soil-drifts were stablised.
-From 1939 botanists, ecologists and wind erosion researchers studied the widespread natural regeneration of indigenous plant species that had been fostered by the protective fencing (stock exclosure) of the degraded landscape.
+Towering soil-drifts were stablised.
+From 1939, botanists, ecologists and wind erosion researchers studied the widespread natural regeneration of indigenous plant species that had been fostered by the protective fencing (stock exclosure) of the degraded landscape.

-Following Albert Morris’s death in 1939, his wife and conservationist Margaret Morris, and other Broken Hill field naturalists, campaigned for the completion of the regeneration area by promoting its botanical and amenity values.
+Following Albert Morris’s death in 1939, his wife and conservationist, Margaret Morris, Broken Hill field naturalists and civic administrators campaigned for the completion of the regeneration area, by promoting its impressive botanical and amenity values.
 The final reserve was fenced in 1958, and the indigenous flora and fauna were formally conserved (see Gallery).

-The historical record suggests that opportunities for the Wilyakali community, Traditional Owners of regional homelands, to consider engagement with the regeneration area project, contribute traditional ecological knowledge and repair degraded homelands did not arise.
+The historical record strongly suggests that opportunities did not arise for Traditional Owners of local homelands, the Wilyakali community, to consider engagement with the regeneration area project.
 Pearce (2017: 581) acknowledges the achievements of Albert and Margaret Morris and their environmental repair colleagues, but maintains that ‘The Regen portends a trend in ecological restoration to overlook Indigenous people, stories and local knowledge…’

-The regeneration area project strongly influenced the New South Wales government’s subsequent development of soil conservation policies and legislation that addressed the severe erosion problems of the arid western regions of New South Wales.
-In particular, Soil Conservation Service researcher Noel Beadle, appointed in 1939, was deeply impressed by the revegetation outcomes achieved within the regeneration area, and derived practical erosion management lessons from the project.
-State legislation passed in 1949 endorsed the use of stock exclosure and natural regeneration programs as effective means of combating erosion in the west; overstocking was outlawed (Ardill 2022).
+The regeneration area project strongly influenced the New South Wales government’s subsequent development of soil conservation policies and legislation that addressed the severe erosion problems of western New South Wales.
+In particular, Soil Conservation Service researcher, Noel Beadle, appointed in 1939, was deeply impressed by the revegetation outcomes achieved within the regeneration area, and derived practical erosion management lessons from the project.
+State legislation passed in 1949 outlawed overstocking and endorsed the use of stock exclosure and natural regeneration programs as effective means of combating erosion in the west (Ardill 2022).

-The regeneration area, consisting of a series of fenced regeneration reserves, persists today, supported by Landcare Broken Hill, local field naturalists, and the broader community.
-The beautifully crafted film, ‘Renewal in the desert‘, presents a compelling visual account of the development of the regeneration area project and the work of local botanists and conservationists.
+Consisting of a series of fenced regeneration reserves, the regeneration area persists today, supported by Landcare Broken Hill, local field naturalists and the broader community.
+The beautifully crafted film, ‘Renewal in the desert‘, presents a compelling visual account of the regeneration area project and the contemporary work of local botanists and conservationists.

 OEH (2021) ‘Bioregions of NSW/A Brief overview of NSW/NSW-Regional History/New South Wales- Aboriginal occupation-Aboriginal occupation of the Western Division’ New South Wales Office of Environment and Heritage.
 Sydney.
 NSW Department Planning Industry Environment https://www.environment.nsw.gov.au/-/media/OEH/Corporate-Site/Documents/Animals-and-plants/Bioregions/bioregions-of-new-south-wales.pdf